 c) Furthermore, CO focuses on the development of resources to facilitate the exploration of high dimensional data sets, self learning cohort analysis tools, adoption of responsible and reproducible bioinformatics practices, and organizing training for clinical bioinformatics analysis together with the clinical bioinformatics team.

-CO develops and maintains its code base in close collaboration with the Omics IT and Data Management Core Facility (ODCF, headed by I. Buchhalter), the Bioinformatics and Omics Data Analytics group (BODA, headed by M.Schlesner) and the Applied Bioinformatics division (ABI, headed by B.Brors).
+CO develops and maintains its code base in close collaboration with the Omics IT and Data Management Core Facility (ODCF, headed by I. Buchhalter) and the Applied Bioinformatics division (ABI, headed by B.Brors).
 In the framework of the MTBs, CO is intimately linked to the respective clinical divisions Translational Medical Oncology (TMO, headed by S. Fröhling) and Gynecologic Cancers / Breast Cancer (headed by A. Schneeweis).

 Daniel Hübschmann: email@example.com